SourceGeneration/Reflection/README.md

 Console.WriteLine(goods.Price);
 ```

-## I don't want use SourceReflectionAttribute
+## Without Attribute

-Uou can reflection without `SourceReflectionAttribute`
+You can also without using `SourceReflectionAttribute` for reflection

-Define your class whitout attribute

 ```c#
 public class Goods